Small eigenvalues of closed Riemann surfaces for large genus: Introduction

 $(c)$.
-The number $\#\{\gamma \in \partial P; \ \text{$\gamma$ is separating on $\mathcal{X}_g$}\}\asymp_g g$. \end{proposition}
+The number $\#\{\gamma \in P; \ \text{$\gamma$ is separating on $\mathcal{X}_g$}\}\asymp_g g$. \end{proposition}

 For small enough constant $\eps>0$, by using the Collar Lemma it is not hard to construct such a surface.
 Petri \cite[Proposition 6.2]{Petri18} constructed a closed surface satisfying (b) and all other simple curves that are not part of the given pants decomposition are ``long enough".
 One may also see \cite{BRafi18} for related constructions (in more complicated settings).
-The new insights of Proposition \ref{mt-2} are that the constant $\eps$ can be arbitrarily large and the number of separating systolic curves on $\mathcal{X}_g$ is uniformly comparable to $g$.
-By construction in Section \ref{sec-ex}, the twist parameters on the boundary curves of $P$ can be chosen to be arbitrary.
-So actually we construct a subset in $\sM_g^{\geq \eps}$ of dimension $(3g-3)$ consisting of closed \RS s of genus $g$ satisfying Proposition \ref{mt-2}.
+Here $\eps>0$ can be arbitrarily large.
+The new insight of Proposition \ref{mt-2} is that the number of separating systolic curves on $\mathcal{X}_g$ is uniformly comparable to $g$.
+By construction in Section \ref{sec-ex}, the twist parameters on the curves in $P$ can be chosen to be arbitrary.
+So actually we construct a subset in $\sM_g^{\geq \eps}$ of dimension $(3g-3)$ consisting of closed hyperbolic surfaces of genus $g$ satisfying Proposition \ref{mt-2}.